smart-chain-fr/secure-starknet/README.md

 ### Anchoring Contract:

-The Anchoring contract is responsible for anchoring messages (typically hashes of some data).
+The Anchoring contract is responsible for anchoring a hash (SHA-256).

 #### Features:
 - Administration: The Anchoring contract contains an admin role.
 Only this admin can add/remove a user from the whitelist with `authorize` and `unauthorize` functions .